-Our Start: GleanKY was founded in 2010 by three individuals seeking to attack two problems: food waste and hunger.
-Recognizing both an opportunity with excess food and a large number of people needing food, we explored creative and effective ways to connect the two.
+GleanKY (pronounced glēn kən-ˈtə-kē) was founded in 2010 by three individuals seeking to attack two problems: food waste and hunger.
+Recognizing that excess produce presented an opportunity to serve the large number of people needing food, we explored creative and effective ways to connect the two.

-Our Strategy: By gleaning (aka, collecting) excess produce from grocery stores, supermarkets, farms, orchards and farmers’ markets, GleanKY reduces local food waste and provides fruits and vegetable for more than 50 food pantries, meal programs and neighborhoods in food deserts.
-GleanKY produce is never sold and is intended only for food-insecure people.
-Since our inception, we have served as a vital link between local sources of food and hunger programs.
-We glean more than 800 times a year and yet we’ve just scratched the surface of diverting wasted food.
-As GleanKY’s food sources and partners grow, we’re expanding outside of Fayette County.
+By gleaning (aka, gathering) excess produce from farms, orchards, grocery stores, farmers markets and home gardens, GleanKY reduces local food waste and provides fruits and vegetable for more than 80 partner recipients.
+GleanKY produce is never sold and is intended only for members of our community facing food insecurity.
+Since our inception, we have served as a vital link between local sources of food and dozens of feeding programs.
+We glean nearly a thousand times a year and yet we’ve just scratched the surface of diverting wasted food.
+As GleanKY’s network of food sources and partners continues to grow, we’re expanding our reach across Central Kentucky.

 Read more about our efforts to alleviate hunger in Kentucky in our annual reports.